 After you have met with your Academic Supervisor and your ASCD Plan has been discussed, agreed, approved and signed, your supervisor will provide the original ASCD form to the Head of School for consideration and approval.

-Email a completed and signed copy of your ASCD to email@example.com by end of February 2018.
+Email a completed and signed copy of your ASCD to email@example.com by the end of February.
 The original will be placed on your staff file.

-Briefing sessions are being held by each Academic Group and a series of campus briefings during October and November will be held to explain ASCD in further detail.
+Briefing sessions are normally held by each Academic Group during October and November each year to clarify expectations.

 |Frequently Asked Questions||Coming soon|